Doffy18/Deep-learning-/GitHub_Codebase_RAG_Assistant/README.md

 ```bash
 docker build -t codebase-rag .
 ```
-This command builds the container image using the Dockerfile.
+ command builds the container image using the Dockerfile, name is your choice, but be sure to have it when you run the container.
 ---
 ## 3. Run the Docker Container
 ```bash